defne04/DSA210-PROJECT/README.md

 ## **Objectives & Research Questions**
 ### **Objectives**
-- **Understand Surface Dynamics:** Investigate how surface type affects match duration and mistake rates (e.g., double faults, unforced errors).
+- **Understand Surface Dynamics:** Explore how surface type influences match dynamics.
-- **Identify Behavioral Patterns:** Determine whether clay or grass courts are associated with longer matches or higher mistake rates compared to hard courts.
+- **Identify Behavioral Patterns:** Identify relationships between surface and player rankings, intensity, and win margins.
-- **Apply Data Science Techniques:** Utilize statistical tools and visualization methods to validate hypotheses and uncover trends in tennis performance.
+- **Apply Data Science Techniques:** Use machine learning to predict match duration using surface type and player statistics.

 ### **Key Research Questions**
-1. **How does surface type influence player rankings?**
+1. **How does match intensity vary by surface?**
-2. **Are mistakes (e.g., double faults, unforced errors) more frequent on specific surfaces?**
+2. **Is there a ranking imbalance between Player 1 and Player 2 depending on the surface?**
-3. **What trends exist in match duration across surfaces over time?**
+3. **What are the long-term trends for different surfaces?**
-4. **How does surface type impact match competitiveness?**
+4. **Are certain surfaces linked to longer match durations?**
-5. **Which surface has the highest win margin?**
+5. **Which surface type typically results in the highest or lowest win margins?**

 ---